-> And that fat wrapped around the liver affects our insulin sensitivity.
+And that fat wrapped around the liver affects our hormone sensitivity.
 In doing so it affects our appetite control and that’s how it makes us fat.
-It isn’t that the fructose is converted to fat, which that in itself makes us fat, it’s that it is converted to fat which becomes visceral fat wrapped around our internal organs, which increases our degree of insulin resistance.
+It isn’t that the fructose is converted to fat, which that in itself makes us fat, it’s that it is converted to fat which becomes visceral fat wrapped around our internal organs, which increases our degree of hormone resistance.
 Ultimately that cascades through to Type 2 diabetes, fatty liver disease, chronic kidney disease, hypertension, heart disease, and the list goes on and on and on.

-> So, you know why getting fat on this stuff is a very, very fortunate thing because it gives us some visible warning that it’s happening.
+So, you know why getting fat on this stuff is a very, very fortunate thing because it gives us some visible warning that it’s happening.

 Guy Lawrence: How; given that it’s everywhere and in so many foods that we’re unaware of; how would you recommend cutting it out?
 What should we do?